jpachecoxyz/jpachecoxyz/README.md

 </p>

 # Hi I am Javier Pacheco!
-I am maintenance Engineer, I'm specialized in Maintenance, PLC, Robotics, but also likes to programming, I use linux and Arch Linux as my daliy OS.
+I am maintenance Engineer, I'm specialized in Maintenance, PLC, Robotics, but also likes to programming, I use linux as my daliy OS (Arch btw).

 - 🌐 Visit my [blog](https://jpacheco.xyz) for more information and posts.
 <!-- - ✍️ Follow me on [Medium](https://pr2tik1.medium.com/) for more written content. -->